theOtherLuke/nordlynx-router/README.md

 Right-click the "Continue" button and copy the link.

-Back in the host terminal/ssh, paste the link into this command : ( don't forget to add the double quote around the url ) `$ nordvpn login --callback "<link from Continue button>"`
+Back in the host terminal/ssh, paste the link into this command : (don't forget to add the double quote around the url )

+`$ nordvpn login --callback "<link from Continue button>"`

 You should receive a message on that you have logged in.

 Configure your nordvpn settings:

 `$ nordvpn set ...`

 A list of settings can be found here : https://support.nordvpn.com/hc/en-us/articles/20196094470929-Installing-NordVPN-on-Linux-distributions
 Do not enable killswitch or autoconnect yet

-_If you plan to configure over wan using ssh, be sure to whitelist port 22_ `nordvpn whitelist add port 22`
+_If you plan to configure over wan using ssh, be sure to whitelist port 22_

+`$ nordvpn whitelist add port 22`

-_...and for security, remove port 22 when you are done_ `nordvpn whitelist remove port 22`
+_...and for security, remove port 22 when you are done_

+`$ nordvpn whitelist remove port 22`

 Test internet connetivity on host.